equelin/vsphere-ha-deepdive/use_case_-_stretched_clusters.md

 When it comes to HA and DRS the configuration is pretty straight forward.
 A couple of things we want to point out as they are configuration details which are easy to forget about.
 Some are discussed in-depth above, some are settings you actually do not use with VSAN.
 We will point this out in the list below:

 * Make sure to specify additional isolation addresses, one in each site (das.isolationAddress0 – 1).
+  * Note that you can specify multiple of these, 2 per site or more if you want
 * Disable the default isolation address if it  can’t be used to validate the state of the environment during a partition (if the gateway isn’t available in both sides).
 * Disable Datastore heartbeating, without traditional external storage there is no reason to have this.
 * Enable HA Admission Control and make sure it is set to 50% for CPU and Memory.